Anglican Diocese of Ika

-The Anglican Diocese of Ika is one of 12 within the Anglican Province of Bendel, itself one of 14 provinces within the Church of Nigeria.
-The current bishop is Godfrey Ifeanyichukwu Ekpenisi.
+The Anglican Diocese of Ika is one of 12 dioceses within the Anglican Province of Bendel, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The current bishop is the Right Rev. Godfrey Ifeanyichukwu Ekpenisi.

 The previous bishop was Peter Imhona Onekpe who left in 2018; he was the pioneer bishop when the Diocese of Ika was created in 2001.